-Breastfeeding is thought to be protective against depression because it can reduce stress and promote nurturing behaviours1112 and breastfeeding hormones oxytocin and prolactin have antidepressant effects and can reduce anxiety 13.
+Breastfeeding is thought to be protective against depression because it can reduce stress and promote nurturing behaviours1213 and breastfeeding hormones oxytocin and prolactin have antidepressant effects and can reduce anxiety 14.

 Breastfeeding can protect maternal health

-Breastfeeding can protect maternal mental health1415, although breastfeeding mothers can still get depression.
-Borra et al looked at how breastfeeding influenced the risk of PND.
+Breastfeeding can help protect maternal mental health.1516 Borra et al looked at how breastfeeding influenced the risk of PND.
 They found that for mothers who weren’t already depressed during pregnancy, a higher risk of postnatal depression was found in mothers who wanted to breastfeed but hadn’t gone on to breastfeed.
-And a lower risk of PND for those who wanted to breastfeed and succeeded to meet their goals 16.
+And a lower risk of PND for those who wanted to breastfeed and succeeded to meet their goals 17.
 Another study found that breastfeeding reduced the risk of PND for subsequent children, but not for the first born child (Mezzacappa and Endicott, 2007).